crazytoucan/remit/README.md

 ### Closing a popover unless the user mouses into it or its anchor

+This snippet shows how multiple action types can be combined to implement complex behavior.
+Here we use `lodash.debounce()` for most of the heavy lifting.

 ```ts
 const DismissPopover = defineAction("DismissPopover");
 const PopoverAnchorEnter = defineAction("PopoverAnchorEnter");